Wrong Number Voicemail

-You're not Tina, but after another few seconds you realize that doesn't matter--since it sounds like the person is giving you free, unintentional, stock advice.
+You’re not Tina, but after another few seconds you realize that doesn’t matter–since it sounds like the person is giving you free, unintentional, stocks investment advice.

 The voicemail might say: “Remember Mike?
 He just told my sister that his company has a huge announcement tomorrow morning.
 Keep it to yourself, but their stocks are going to skyrocket.
 If you can, buy as many shares in this company (and he gives you a name) as you can, and buy them tonight.
 I know I am!
 They’re 25 cents per share, but he says it will most likely to over $10 in a few days”.

 The trick is, this is a company the person calling you stands to make money off of.
 Scammers just call and fish for naive people who think they hit the jackpot but being let in a secret that will make them a lot of money.

 This is not the way to get stock advice and it’s generally very unlikely you’re getting a sure thing.
 This is also a little thing called “Insider Trading” which is what put Martha Stewart behind bars.
 It’s probably best to steer clear for a number of reasons.

 Make your family and friends aware of this scam by sharing it on social media using the buttons provided.
 You can also officially report the scammers to the Federal Trade Commission using the link below: